johnnyd81/my-portfolio/readme.md

 # Developer Portfolio

 This application has a brief biography and showcases some of the projects I built using the frontend and backend technologies of the MERN stack i.e. MongoDB, Express.js, React.js and Node.js.
-The application was built using next.js.
+The application was built using a react.js framework called next.js.

 ![image](https://github.com/johnnyd81/my-portfolio/assets/95863021/ab581ec7-52b1-47c6-a9e1-0db1571e2334)